Teaching music safely in schools

 There is a recognised risk from the accumulation of aerosols, so the need to ventilate spaces is heightened;

 Performances can take place with live audiences, subject to sufficient space and ventilation.

-In response to this, WFMS has drawn up a Supplementary Covid-19 Risk Assessment (pdf) which seeks to provide control measures for instrumental and WCET teaching in schools.
+In response to this, WFMS has drawn up a Supplementary Covid-19 Risk Assessment (pdf, updated February 2021) which seeks to provide control measures for instrumental and WCET teaching in schools.
 The document was developed in accordance with the latest guidelines and recommendations from DfE as well as Music Mark’s guidance Music Unlocked.